Here I sit, in my half completed writing room. A few months worth of sweat, blood and tears and I’m almost there. Almost.

 The desks and credenzas will be finished soon, but in the interim, I’ve been relegated to using any space available.
 And, often that creative space has been the dog bed.
 My dogs look at me like I’ve lost my mind when I settle into their fluffy little nest.
 They will come and either pile on the bed with me, or bring me a ball to lure me away.

-If that weren’t quirky enough, I’m writing form the dog bed, in the dark.
+If that weren’t quirky enough, I’m writing from the dog bed, in the dark.
 Dark, you say?
 Then turn on the overheard light, the one on that fancy new ceiling fan you bought that squeezed the last dime out of your renovation budget.

 Good idea, let me go flip the light switch.